hemanthdindigallu/Cuda_Project/HOW_TO_RUN.md

 ![alt text](image-2.png)

-* Works with multiple inputs as well
+* Works with multiple inputs as well.